How to Set Goals in Life And Achieve Your Dreams

 If you want to be happy, set a goal that commands your thoughts, liberates your energy, and inspires your hopes.”Andrew Carnegie

-Step 2 – Set Your Top 3 Personal Goals
+Step 2 – Distill Your Goals Down to 3 Guiding Goals

 We’ve put together three questions to help you identify your guidepost goals.
 Knowing the answers to these above can help you re-adjust the details of all the other goals in your life to keep you moving towards your dreams.
 Every other goal you make should move you towards these are your top three goals.
 Each of these deserves as least a paragraph long answer if not more.
 Clarity is key.